 We all understand that metrics enable you to better understand your performance.
 Selecting the right measures and metrics requires critical and strategic thinking.
-The point of capturing and reporting metrics is to help with making key business decisions and manage risk.
+The point of capturing and reporting them is to help with making key business decisions and managing risk.
 If a decision and an action are not a result of the metric, then you really don’t have a good metric.

 Four key principles to help you select metrics for NPD or any other part of your Marketing function: